Daniele Polencic

 Imagine you have five clients opening persistent connections to two servers.

-Even if there's no load balancing, both servers likely utilised.
+Even if there's no load balancing, both servers are likely utilized.

 More clients than servers

-The connections might not be distributed evenly (perhaps four ended up connecting to the same server), but overall there's a good chance that both servers are utilised.
+The connections might be distributed unevenly (perhaps four ended up connecting to the same server), but overall, there's a good chance that both servers will be utilized.

 What's more problematic is the opposite scenario.

-If you have fewer clients and more servers, you might have some underutilised resources and a potential bottleneck.
+If you have fewer clients and more servers, you might have some underutilized resources and a potential bottleneck.

 Imagine having two clients and five servers.